Sømna Municipality: General information

-The municipality of Vik was established on 1 January 1901 when it was separated from the large municipality of Brønnøy.
-The initial population of Vik was 2,731.
-In 1941 the municipality was renamed Sømna.
+The new Vik Municipality was established on 1 January 1901 when it was separated from the large Brønnøy Municipality.
+The initial population of Vik Municipality was 2,731.
+In 1941, the municipality was renamed Sømna Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, a major municipal merger took place.
-The following areas were merged to form a new, larger Brønnøy municipality.
+The following areas were merged to form a new, larger Brønnøy Municipality: